George Michael: Assets

 Between 2006 and 2008, according to reports, Michael earned £48.5 million from the 25 Live tour alone.
 In July 2014, he was reported to have been a celebrity investor in a tax avoidance scheme called Liberty.
 According to the Sunday Times Rich List 2015 of the wealthiest British musicians, Michael was worth £105 million.

 Death

-In the early hours of Christmas Day, 2016, Michael died in bed at his home in Goring-on-Thames, at the age of 53.
+In the early hours of Christmas Day 2016, Michael died in bed at his home in Goring-on-Thames, at the age of 53.
 He was found by his partner, Fadi Fawaz.
-In March 2017, a senior coroner in Oxfordshire attributed Michael's death to dilated cardiomyopathy with myocarditis and a fatty liver.
+In March 2017, a senior coroner in Oxfordshire attributed Michael's death to natural causes due to dilated cardiomyopathy with myocarditis and fatty liver disease.

 Owing to the delay in determining the cause of death, Michael's funeral was held on 29 March 2017.
 In a private ceremony, he was buried at Highgate Cemetery in north London, on one side of his mother's grave.
-His sister Melanie, who died exactly three years after him, is buried on the other side.
+His sister Melanie, who died after him three years to the day, is buried on the other side.